warewulf/warewulf/userdocs/contents/containers.rst

 In hindsight, we've been using containers all along, but the buzzword just didn't exist.
-Over the last 5-6 years, the enterprise has created a lot of tooling and standards around defining, building, distributing, securing, and managing containers, so Warewulf (as of v4.0) now integrates directly within the container ecosystem to facilitate the process of VNFS image management.
+Over the last 5-6 years, the enterprise has created a lot of tooling and standards around defining, building, distributing, securing, and managing containers, so Warewulf v4 now integrates directly within the container ecosystem to facilitate the process of VNFS image management.

 If you are not currently leveraging the container ecosystem in any other way, you can still build your own chroot directories and use